Car Accident Lawyer Iowa

-If you have been injured in a car accident, you understandably have questions and concerns.
+Our Des Moines, IA car accident attorney has years of experience reviewing and analyzing accident scenes and turning what seems like a hopeless cause into a winning case.
+If you have been injured in an accident, you understandably have questions and concerns.
 Common questions we are asked include:

-• Who is going to pay me for missing work?
+- Who is going to pay me for the missing work?

 You likely have many other questions as well.
-Contact a car accident attorney at Des Moines Injury Law.com for a no cost no obligation consultation and get the answers you need.
+Contact us for a no-cost and no-obligation consultation to get the answers you need.

 In determining who is “at fault” for an accident, Iowa uses what is called Modified Comparative Negligence.
 What that means is, if you are in an accident and you are found to be twenty percent at fault, your settlement or verdict will be reduced by your percentage of fault (20%) and the other driver will be responsible for his percentage (80%).

 For example, if you received a verdict of $100,000.00 and you were found to be 20% at fault, your verdict would be $80,000.00.
 There are a few other factors that impact the “net verdict” and the above example reflects fault percentages only.

 This method of comparing fault holds true unless you are found to be more at fault for the accident than the other driver.
 If you are found to be even 50.0001 percent at fault, you will recover nothing.

 It is due, in part, to the way Iowa courts view liability that makes hiring an experienced attorney so crucial.
 Often, the smallest detail or piece of evidence can make the difference between a successful case and a losing case.

 Evidence To Gather After A Car Accident